Terkwood/AugustDB/README.md

 All writes are first written to a commit log, protecting against crashes.

-Newly written values are stored in a memtable backed by [:gb_trees](https://erlang.org/doc/man/gb_trees.html).
+Newly written values are stored in a memtable backed by a Red Black tree, implemented using [a NIF written in rust](https://github.com/Terkwood/AugustDB/pull/102).

 [We define a binary SSTable format](#sstable-format).